 |---|---|---|

-| Manual Repository | 6 commands | Users who want explicit control over GPG keys and repository configuration |
+| APT Repository (Recommended) | 6 commands | Full control over GPG keys and repository configuration; all four Chrome builds available |

-Understand Chrome Build Channels
+Understand Google Chrome Build Channels

 Before installing, consider which Chrome build best fits your needs.
 Google maintains four parallel release channels, each serving different purposes: